Coeur d’Alene High School 2020-2021

 - Semester two - Four Scales due Feb, Mar, Apr (I will assign which scales)

 Each student in this ensemble will sign a form stating that they will adhere to the School District Policies regarding their behavior while traveling anywhere off school grounds as a representative of Cd'A HS.
 These policies will be enforced to their full extent.
 Each student in this ensemble is requested to pay the $25 transportation fee to the Activities Secretary.
 (2020-2021 We will have a bare minimum of travel this school year - please be flexible)

 For this ensemble, attire is All Black (Black Long sleeve shirts and Black Pants.
 Women may choose to wear a long sleeve black dress), BLACK SOCKS AND BLACK SHOES.

-Grades for this ensemble will be broken up into three categories;
+Grades for this ensemble will be broken up into four categories;

 YOU TUBE VIDEOS OF PIECES CURRENLTY IN OUR FOLDER: